tj-mc/tilde/.github/ISSUE_TEMPLATE/feature_request.md

 ## Motivation
 Explain the problem you're trying to solve:
 - What use case would this feature enable?
-- How would it improve the Tails experience?
+- How would it improve the Tilde experience?
 - Is this related to a frustration with current functionality?

 ## Proposed Solution